yohnz/hexo-theme-card/README.md

 #card

-### This theme is base on [hexo-theme-icarus]: https://github.com/ppoffice/hexo-theme-icarus .
+### This theme is base on [hexo-theme-icarus](https://github.com/ppoffice/hexo-theme-icarus) .
 It's very nice,So I made only a little change.

 ###  [Preview](http://yohnz.github.io/)